openlayers/workshop/doc/en/vector/style.md

 # Making it look nice

 At this point we have a feature editor with basic import, editing, and export functionality.
 But we haven't spent any time trying to make the features look nice.
 When you create a vector layer in OpenLayers, you get a set of default styles.
 The editing interactions (draw and modify) also come with their own default styles.
 You may have noticed how geometries had a thicker stroke during editing.
-This behavior can be controlled by providing a `style` option to your vector layer (and editing interactions).
+This behavior can be controlled by providing a `style` option to your vector layer and editing interactions.

 ## Static style